TV allegations a pack of lies - Russian Athletics chief

 "They do not have the facts or the documents which support any offences carried out against the anti-doping principles," said RUSADA managing director Nikita Kamaev in an interview with R-Sport Agency.

-"In terms of the television programme, I have not seen it as I do not understand German well enough.
+"In terms of the television program, I have not seen it as I do not understand German well enough.
 Therefore I am not able to comment on it.

 FULL INVESTIGATION